MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

   Specifying `KEY` or `VALUE` is optional and it specifies whether the avro comment is meant for the generated key or the value schema.
 If it's not specified, then it's applicable for both.
   The `<identifier>` can be either
-  * a `TYPE` like materialied view, source, tables or custom type used in the sink,
+  * a `TYPE` like materialied view, source, table or custom type used in the sink,
   * or it can be a `COLUMN` in a materialized view, source, table or a composite type.

 Usage example: